 - "Race" is usually associated with biology and linked with physical characteristics such as skin colour or hair texture.
 "Ethnicity" is linked with cultural expression and identification.
-However, both are social constructs used to categorize and characterise populations - Since ethnicity is a multifaceted and changing phenomenon, various possible ways of measuring ethnic groups are available and have been used over time.
+However, both are social constructs used to categorize and characterise populations. - Since ethnicity is a multifaceted and changing phenomenon, various possible ways of measuring ethnic groups are available and have been used over time.
 These include country of birth, nationality, language spoken at home, skin colour (an aspect for consideration for some and not for others), national/geographical origin and religion.
-What seems to be generally accepted, however, is that ethnicity includes all these aspects, and others, in combination - Do not make assumptions about someone's national origin based on their appearance - The terms 'BAME' or 'BME' should not be used as a catch all for nonwhite ethnicities - There are a number of terms for different ethnicities and nationalities and different people will prefer and use different descriptors.
+What seems to be generally accepted, however, is that ethnicity includes all these aspects, and others, in combination. - Do not make assumptions about someone's national origin based on their appearance. - The terms 'BAME' or 'BME' should not be used as a catch all for nonwhite ethnicities. - There are a number of terms for different ethnicities and nationalities and different people will prefer and use different descriptors.
 It is best to ask what a person identifies with.
-For example, 'Black' vs 'African-American' or 'Latinx' vs 'Latina' - People can have multiple racial and ethnic identities that may not be obvious based on appearance.
-Do not assume that a person's skin complexion/appearance defines their nationality or cultural background - Representation when using stock photos, try to strike a balance between intentionally including people of colour in images, and also being conscious of the context and not reinforcing stereotypes, for example, equating poverty with people of colour.
-It is important to rule out token efforts or gestures as they do more harm than good - Use adjectives, rather than nouns, where it is important to identify someone's race - Black Lives Matter (BLM) is a statement which has become an important way for people to show their support for black people who have experienced discrimination simply because of the colour of their skin.
-The statement comes from the demand for all lives to matter equally, for society to value the lives and humanity of black people as much as it values the lives and humanity of white people.
-Saying "all lives matter" in response is problematic because it takes the attention away from the injustice that black people continue to face and want to draw attention to.
-The sentiment of "all lives matter" is fine but the point is that actions of governments, law enforcement agencies and society in general can undervalue the lives of black people.
-People are now strongly encouraged to make steps towards being antiracist and fight again racism

-The word blacklisting along with whitelisting reinforces the bias that black is bad and white is good
+For example, 'Black' vs 'African-American' or 'Latinx' vs 'Latina'. - People can have multiple racial and ethnic identities that may not be obvious based on appearance.
+Do not assume that a person's skin complexion/appearance defines their nationality or cultural background. - Representation when using stock photos, try to strike a balance between intentionally including people of colour in images, and also being conscious of the context and not reinforcing stereotypes, for example, equating poverty with people of colour.
+It is important to rule out token efforts or gestures as they do more harm than good. - The word 'blacklisting' along with 'whitelisting' reinforces the bias that black is bad and white is good.